Is Quikrete as Strong as Concrete? (Is There A Difference?)

 Prestressed Concrete

-These are units that are used to build bridges or other heavily loaded structures.
-Similarly to reinforced concrete, they use bars or cables, but these are stressed before the concrete is added.
+These units are used to build bridges or other heavily loaded structures.
+Similarly to reinforced concrete, they use bars or cables, which are stressed before the concrete is added.
 This makes them even stronger against tensile forces.

 Precast Concrete

-Precast concrete is made in a factory to specification and then put together onsite.
+Precast concrete is made in a factory to specification and then assembled onsite.
 This is generally used for projects requiring concrete blocks, precast walls, or staircases.
+Speaking of precast concrete, you might also like to check out this guide about the sustainability of precast concrete.

 Lightweight Concrete